-The LineUpTM Push-Pull is a standalone controller with the ability to deliver finely regulated pressure or a vacuum through a single outlet over the range of -800 to +1000 mbar.
+The LineUpTM Push-Pull is a standalone controller with the ability to deliver range of -800 to +1000 mbar.
 It can be used without a PC or controlled with Fluigent Software Solutions to benefit from control in realtime, protocol automation, graphic displays and custom integration.
 Combined with a FLOW UNIT it allows for direct control of flow rate.